-Before placing the battery inside the Battery Box, the battery should be placed in the Soft Tray and rested on the ground or on a suitable platform (e.g. entrance step) adjacent to the Battery Box.
-Carefully connect the electrical wires (the red cable attaches to the + pole and the black cable to the - pole of the battery).
+Before placing the battery into the tray inside the Battery Box, remove the battery tray and place on the ground or on a suitable platform (e.g. entrance step) adjacent to the

+Battery Box.
+Place the battery in the tray and carefully connect the electrical wires (the red cable attaches to the + pole and the black cable to the - pole of the battery).